Timeline

 As we started to share the work and receive feedback, a few areas came back that we wanted to improve.

-• Length of Applications: The vast difference between the size of a consumer application which was the only application that MANTL took up to this point, was much shorter and easy to navigate and complete.
+• Length of Applications: The vast difference between the size of a consumer application, which was the only application that MANTL took up to this point, was much shorter and easy to navigate and complete.
 The increased difficulty regarding the type of information needed to complete and the number of people that could be on one application was too much for a single-page application.

 • Improved Hierarchy: We still needed an improved hierarchy with the title and subtitle of sections.
-We also needed to improve some of the readability of the sections by using left-aligned text instead of center-aligned text.
+We also needed to improve the readability of the sections by using left-aligned text instead of center-aligned text.

 • Grouped Inputs: We went for this approach in the first place to try and scale down some sections with all of the margin between input fields for the business application.
 We also wanted to think of a way to keep the grouped inputs for data collection associated with each other for validation purposes.
 Having grouped inputs could trigger multiple error states inside that set of grouped inputs, leading to either stacked errors under the grouped inputs or individual errors popping up under the grouped inputs until all errors were accounted for.